 To be a successful player at any level of the game requires you to be in top physical condition, mentally tough, and emotionally calm.
 At Players Edge powered by Tom House Sports we focus on strength and conditioning techniques that enhance skills and reduce the incidence of injuries, as well as mental and emotional practices that build confidence and enhance performance.
 We have trained basketball, volleyball, hockey, golfers, wrestlers, track & field, soccer, gymnast, football, riflery, bowlers, baseball and softball players be the best they can be.

-We are now registering for our youth summer training programs in Anchorage and Palmer Alaska that runs from now through August 15th for baseball and softball.
+We are now registering for our youth fall training programs in Anchorage Alaska that runs from the first week of Sept. through Dec.
+18th for baseball and softball.
 Come get the same training that professional athletes receive from Tom House.

 Video produced by the Mandt Bros.